-Leather is a highly adaptable material that is ideal for laser technology, whether you are working with it in artificial or genuine form.
-With laser engraving leather, you can give belts, wallets or bracelets an individual touch of elegance.
-Here you will find some of our tips and tricks for processing leather with a laser engraving machine.
+Leather is a versatile material.
+Whether artifical leather or genuine leather - with laser engraving you can give wallets, belts or bracelets an individual touch of elegance.
+Here we present you with some tips and tricks for laser processing leather.

-Genuine leather is a material that is natural in composition and is offered in various forms that all react differently to laser processing.
-Therefore, it is difficult to establish exact common rules for all types.
+Genuine leather is a natural material and there are countless types that all react differently.
+Therefore, it is difficult to establish common rules for laser cutting and engraving.

-- If your workpiece begins to deform during laser processing, we suggest reducing the laser power.
+- If genuine leather is deforming during laser processing, we recommend to reduce the laser power.

-- Synthetic leather will usually have a fabric layer that makes it stable and easier to handle.
+- Imitation leather usually has a fabric layer and is therefore stable and easier to handle.

-- When engraving imitation leather, defocusing the laser will allow for a lighter color change to appear.
-This setting can be changed via the Z-Offset in JobControl® (see the accompanying screenshot above).
+- When engraving imitation leather, you can achieve a bright color change by defocusing.
+Defocus can be set via the Z-Offset in Ruby® (see screenshot above).